ssfsx17/ffpnp/GMGuide.md

 How other types of stories might be Final Fantasized:

-- Cthulhu - Its name is not mentioned for at least 4/5ths of the story.
+- **Cthulhu** - Its name is not mentioned for at least 4/5ths of the story.
+The entire city of Boston has to be evacuated in the introduction, before characters have even been created.
 Deep Ones overrun the entire North American continent in the first half of the story.
+A humongous crater is blown through Mount Everest at some point in the second half of the story.
 It ends with the heroes going to Cthulhu's lair underneath the ocean, waking it up, and killing it.
 Yeah, that's right, killing it.

 ## Monsters